shawon-sqa/Manual-Testing-Project/README.md

-# Manual-Testing-Project
+#  SQA Project — Zensoft Lab, Octopai-digital
-This repository showcases the complete QA process for the `<AppName>` application — including manual testing, API testing, and a basic level of test automation.
+This repository showcases the complete QA process for the `Zensoft Lab, Octopai-digital` application — including manual testing, API testing, and a basic level of test automation.

 ## 🔍 Overview